 Read more about places to visit in Jaisalmer

 6.)
-Little Rann of Kutch
+Little Rann of Kutch in Gujarat

 It is part of Rann but still different from Great Rann of Kutch near Bhuj.
 It is only wildlife sanctuary with Asian Wild Ass and during winter months there are many migratory birds like Flamingos, Pelicans, and some other species migrate here near water bodies.
 The Barron ground has a high concentration of salt and due to water scarcity, there are cracks in it soil.
 This is the best place to watch migratory birds and wild asses.
 There are resorts in Dasada, which is at the edge of the sanctuary.